mas-bandwidth/netcode/STANDARD.md

 1. Clients must have a valid connect token to connect.
 2. Respond to a client only when absolutely necessary.
-3. Ignore malformed request as soon as possible, with the minimum amount of work.
+3. Ignore any malformed request as soon as possible, with the minimum amount of work.
 4. Make sure any response packet is smaller than the request packet to avoid DDoS amplification.

 When a server receives a connection request packet from a client it contains the following data: